Formicaio

 Customizable monitoring and management

-A settings panel allows you to customize monitoring tasks and node management, including: - Auto-upgrading nodes when a new binary version is available - Delay settings for node upgrades - Frequency of version checks for the node binary - Frequency of token balance queries - Frequency of metrics and node information retrieval - Configuration of the ERC20 token contract address and RPC URL for reward balance queries
+A settings panel allows you to customize monitoring tasks and node management, including: - Auto-upgrading nodes when a new binary version is available - Delay settings for node upgrades - Frequency of version checks for the node binary - Frequency of token balance queries - Frequency of metrics and node information retrieval - Frequency of disk usage checks - Nodes page default layout (tile or list) and page size - Rewards monitoring (enable/disable automatic balance checks and earnings analytics) - Configuration of the ERC20 token contract address and RPC URL for reward balance queries - LCD display configuration for external monitoring on Raspberry Pi